REANA-Client¶

 Get workspace disk usage.

-The du command allows to chech the disk usage of given workspace.
+command allows to check the disk usage of given workspace.

 Examples: